 In Play: Anything that sends out shoots or branches also ramifies: "The road through the woods ramified at several points, causing Francine to lose her way."
 It is also the case that anything with consequences ramifies: "The failure of the committee to reach a decision ramified in ways no one wished to think about."

 Word History: English borrowed today's Good Word from French ramifier, a reduction of Latin ramificare.
-This verb originated as a compound verb containing ramus "branch" + -ficare, a reduction of facere "do, make".
+This verb originated as a compound verb containing ramus "branch" + -ficare, the combining form of facere "do, make".
 (In fact, all English verbs ending on -ify owe their suffix to Latin facere.)
 The root underling the ram- in ramus originated as the Proto-Indo-European root, wrad- "branch, root", which also provided Latin with radix (radic-s) "root", borrowed by English in radical.
 In fact, English root and German Wurzel "root" also come from the PIE root for "root".
 Apparently, our PIE ancestors did not distinguish between above-ground and below-ground ramifications.
 (The ramification of Grogie's suggestion of today's Good Word in the Alpha Agora is that we owe him or her a debt of gratitude.)